 Are you suffering from a mental health or substance use disorder?
 We’re here to help.
 Read our most frequently asked questions to learn more about our services.

-You can refer yourself to genetic counselling at The Adapt Clinic.
-All of our other services require a referral from a health professional.
+Our services require a referral from a health professional.
 Learn more in Our Services.

 Visit About Our Services to learn about each of our programs, including what you can expect during treatment.

 Usually, yes.
 We encourage family and loved ones to visit you and stay involved in your treatment.
 Visiting hours and guidelines vary at each of our facilities.